 After successfully recovering from hydroplaning on a wet road, you may need to pull over and take a few moments to calm down from this terrifying event before you continue driving.

-Have in mind that modern vehicles have ABS system which allows for faster braking and easier regaining control of the vehicle, but that doesn’t mean you shouldn’t follow the guidelines provided above.
+Have in mind that modern vehicles have an ABS system which allows for faster braking and easier regaining control of the vehicle, but that doesn’t mean you shouldn’t follow the guidelines provided above.

 Since 2005, we have built a reputation for delivering exceptional automotive repair services and outstanding customer care.